-The game was designed by a group of researchers from the Universities of Cambridge, Oxford and Memphis to allow decision-makers to stress-test their assumptions, and develop a stronger sense of the possible impacts and meaning of the gradual development of AI.
+The game was designed by a group of researchers from the Universities of Cambridge, Oxford and Wichita State to allow decision-makers to stress-test their assumptions, and develop a stronger sense of the possible impacts and meaning of the gradual development of AI.

 Background on our Game